MolSSI-Education/python-package-best-practices/_episodes/03-testing.md

 ### Start by a simple pytest file

-If you don't have `pytest' installed or it's not updated to version 3, install it using:
+If you don't have `pytest` installed or it's not updated to version 3, install it using:
 ~~~
 $ pip install -U pytest
 ~~~